 What is PTaaS and how does it compare to a traditional pentest in cost?

 PTaaS (Pentest as a Service) is a subscription model where you buy credits redeemable for tester hours via a platform.
-Cobalt charges ~$2,500/month plus ~$1,800/credit (8 hours).
+Cobalt publishes its credit model (1 credit = 8 hours) but not prices; buyer-marketplace data estimates roughly $2,500/month plus ~$1,800/credit.
 At the same annual spend, PTaaS provides continuous coverage but shallower individual tests; traditional SOW provides depth once.
 PTaaS wins if you ship code continuously; SOW wins if you need a single compliance attestation.

 More detail →